zynthian/zynthian-sys/README.md

 This repository contains system configuration files adjustments and adds for the Zynthian Box.

 You can learn more about the Zynthian Project reading [the blog] (http://blog.zynthian.org) or visiting [the website] (http://zynthian.org).
+Also, you can join the conversation in [the forum] (https://discourse.zynthian.org).